NoahHenrikKleinschmidt/buildamol/docs/tutorials.rst

    In this tutorial we will generate multiple conformers of a molecule using BuildAMol's optimization methods.

-.. card:: Building a Rotaxane - Multi-Molecule Systems
+.. card:: Building a Rotaxane - The easy way
-   :link: example_multisystem
+   :link: example_rotaxane_easy
    :link-type: ref

-   In this tutorial we will build a multi-molecule system using BuildAMol.
-Specifically, we will build a rotaxane.
+   In this tutorial we will build a rotaxane using BuildAMol and learn how to combine multiple molecules into one system by aligning and merging them.

+.. card:: Building a Rotaxane - The hard way
+   :link: example_rotaxane_hard
+   :link-type: ref

+   In this tutorial we will build the same rotaxane as above but create our own optimization setup to spacially arrange the ring around the axle molecule.

 .. card:: Building a Solvation Box
    :link: example_solvationbox